 Rubincam Youth Award

-Two awards in this competition encourage and recognize our youth as the next generation of family historians.
-The senior category winner (grades 10–12 or ages 16–18) receives a $500 cash prize, a plaque, the NGS Home Study course, and a one-year NGS membership.
-The junior category winner (grades 7–9 or ages 13–15) receives a plaque, the NGS Home Study course, and a one-year NGS membership.
-The winning submissions, along with presentation details, may be published in NGS Magazine.
+This award encourage and recognize our youth as the next generation of family historians.
+There are two categories, senior and junior.
+The senior category winner (high school student in grades 10–12 or ages 16–18) receives a $500 cash prize, a plaque, the NGS Home Study course, and a one-year NGS membership.
+The junior category winner (middle school student in grades 7–9 or ages 13–15 years) receives a plaque, the NGS Home Study course, and a one-year NGS membership.
+Presentation details of the winning submission may appear in NGS Magazine.
 Learn more.